thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 .. note::

    ``--prefix=`` expects an absolute path.
 Define XTENSA_ROOT according to your environment.

 The required headers are now in ``"$SOF_WORKSPACE"/xtensa-root``, and cross-compilation toolchains for xtensa DSPs are set up.

 Step 3 Build and sign firmware binaries
 =======================================

-After the SOF environment is set up, clone the *sof* repo.
+After the SOF environment is set up, clone the *sof* repo:

 .. code-block:: bash